MKD Designs

 History of Jewelry Making

 Actually all of the rocks that we are most familiar with come from our planet, Earth, which is, itself, a big rock: 7927 miles in diameter and weighing 7 sextillion tons, give or take a sextillion (and it's more fun to take a sextillion than it is to give one, don't let anyone kid you).
 The Earth has a nickel-iron core, molten layer in the outer core, and several progressively lighter rock layers toward the surface layer which is composed of granite rock.
 It is within the outer granite layer of the Earth that the majority of commercial minerals and gemstones are found.
 There are about 1,500 species of minerals which are natural, inorganic materials containing a three-dimensional pattern of atoms and a regular internal structure.
 Most rocks are aggregates of minerals and/or glass.
 Gemstones are specific mineral specimens that have been extracted from rocks and fashioned because of their beauty, rarity and durability.
-Additionally, gems and jewelry may be created from organic origin items such as pearls (from oysters), amber and coral, or made from glass and synthetic materials.
+Additionally, gems and jewelry may be created from organic origin items such as pearls (from oysters), amber (sap from trees) and coral (aquatic plants), or made from glass and synthetic materials.

 Gemstones & Their Magic